 Mandela Day will be supported by a wide variety of activities throughout the year.
 Among those listed by Hatang are exhibitions, the recently hosted Nelson Mandela Debating Challenge, dialogues, the publication of several books, concerts, Mandela Fridays, a musical by celebrated playwright Mbongeni Ngema, running and boxing events in South Africa and abroad, and a commemorative banknote to be issued in partnership with the South African Reserve Bank.

-The theme of the 16th Nelson Mandela Annual Lecture, supported by the Motsepe Foundation, to take place at the Ellis Park Arena on 17 July, the day before Mandela Day, is “Renewing the Mandela legacy and promoting active citizenship in a changing world”.
+The theme of the 16th Nelson Mandela Annual Lecture, in partnership with the Motsepe Foundation, to take place at the Wanderers Stadium on 17 July, the day before Mandela Day, is “Renewing the Mandela legacy and promoting active citizenship in a changing world”.

 “We thought to ourselves, ‘Who can best represent the legacy of Madiba?
 Who took the baton when he became president of his own country?
 Who would be able to deal with issues of democracy in a world ripped apart by corruption?’” said Hatang, adding: “We needed an African person.”